 No matter which of the four options you’ve chosen, sooner or later you will have to apply and activate a new theme.
 To do this, go to the Admin Panel > Content > Configuration > Edit > Select your theme in the drop-down menu > Save.
 There you go!

-#4 Catalog configuration
+#4 Configure a Catalog

 Categories, subcategories, product pages, and easy navigation throughout your website is essential, as these are the most important components of any e-commerce website.
 They define the customer journey and entice customers to the desired products.
 You can look forward to experiencing no difficulties in managing product categories and subcategories in Magento.
 What is more, there are no limits on the number of products in your catalog.